wconrad/cute_print/README.md

 Write debug output to the console, with flair.
 Features:

-* Inspects its output, like Kernel#p
+* Inspects its output, like Kernel#p.
-* Writes to $stderr by default (good when $stdout is redirected)
+* Writes to $stderr by default (good when $stdout is redirected).
-* Can print the filename and line number
+* Can print the filename and line number.
-* Can print the source of the value
+* Can print the source of the value.
-* Can print a value in the middle of a call chain
+* Can print a value in the middle of a call chain.
-* Configurable output device
+* Configurable output device.

 This is for those who prefer to debug by writing things to the console.